DelineaXPM/tss-k8s/README.md

 The webhook can be hosted as a pod or as a stand-alone service.

 The webhook works by intercepting `CREATE` and `UPDATE` Secret admissions and mutating the Secret with data from tss.
-The webhook configuration consists of one or more _role_ to Client Credential Tenant mappings.
+The webhook configuration consists of one or more _role_ to Client Credential and Server mappings.
-The webhook updates Kubernetes Secrets based on annotations on the Secret itself.
-[See below](#use).
+The webhook updates Kubernetes Secrets based on annotations on the Secret itself when it is created or updated.

 The webhook uses the [Golang SDK](https://github.com/thycotic/tss-sdk-go) to communicate with the tss API.